- Feature Name: List Subcommand

 Users run a list

 subcommand, which prints metadata about the harnesses and contracts in each crate under verification.
-The subcommand will take the option --message-format=[pretty|json]
+The subcommand takes two options:

 , which prints to the terminal.
-The json
+Thejson

 Pretty Format